Overview

 1. Install the SDK

 npm install @credninja/sdk2.
-Create a CredClient
+Initialize the SDK

-import { CredClient } from '@credninja/sdk'; const cred = new CredClient({ agentToken: process.env.CRED_AGENT_TOKEN, appClientId: process.env.CRED_APP_CLIENT_ID, baseUrl: 'https://api.cred.ninja', });3.
+import { Cred } from '@credninja/sdk'; const cred = new Cred({ agentToken: process.env.CRED_AGENT_TOKEN, baseUrl: process.env.CRED_BASE_URL, });3.
 Request delegated credentials

-try { const { accessToken } = await cred.delegate({ userId: 'user-123', service: 'google', scopes: ['calendar.readonly'], }); // Use the access token with Google API const response = await fetch( 'https://www.googleapis.com/calendar/v3/calendars/primary/events', { headers: { Authorization: `Bearer ${accessToken}` } } ); } catch (error) { if (error instanceof ConsentRequiredError) { // Redirect user to consent URL return redirect(error.consentUrl); } throw error; }
+try { const { accessToken } = await cred.delegate({ userId: 'user-123', service: 'google', appClientId: 'local', scopes: ['calendar.readonly'], }); // Use the access token with Google API const response = await fetch( 'https://www.googleapis.com/calendar/v3/calendars/primary/events', { headers: { Authorization: `Bearer ${accessToken}` } } ); } catch (error) { if (error instanceof ConsentRequiredError) { // Redirect user to consent URL return redirect(error.consentUrl); } throw error; }

 See the full quickstart guide for a complete walkthrough.